ARWL2016/ps-jqueryui-allen/README.md

 - button and buttonset - force consistent styling on inputs, anchors, radios and checkboxes

 ####Interactions
 - draggable - useful for interactive games
 - droppable - can be used to create a trash can function
 - sortable - combines draggable and droppable, good for ordering lists
 - resizable

+####Effects and Animations
+- core JQuery has its own animations
+- JQuery UI allows us to apply these to additional properties, such as color
+- effects can be applied generally on elements as methods: `$('div').explode()`
+- transition effects are now available in CSS3
+- Nb.
+Subtle effects are essential for a polished modern website